-T’ai Chi consists of fluid, gentle and graceful circular movements
+T’ai Chi, sometimes also spelled Tai Chi, consists of fluid, gentle and graceful circular movements, relaxed and slow in tempo.

-relaxed and slow in tempo.
-Breathing is deepened and slowed.
-This aids in visual and mental concentration, relaxing the body and allowing energy or “Qi” (to the Chinese, an energy or life-force inside each person) to flow unimpeded throughout the body.
+In the Chinese tradition, “Qi” is an energy or life-force inside each person.T’ai Chi includes physical movement as well as mindful practices.
 These techniques help to integrate the body and mind, and allow the achievement of total harmony of the inner and outer self.
-To the Chinese, it follows that a person living in harmony is more likely to be happy, fulfilled, and healthy.
+A person living in harmony, the tradition holds, is more likely to be happy, fulfilled, and healthy.